nihilisticneuralnet/DocuQBot/README.md

 # DocuQBot: AI Conversational Assistant for Document Analysis

-This project is a PDF-based chatbot that allows users to upload PDF documents, extract text, and interact with the content through a conversational interface.
+This project is a PDF-based RAG chatbot that allows users to upload PDF documents, extract text, and interact with the content through a conversational interface.
 Using FAISS for vector search and a lightweight Hugging Face model (like GPT-Neo-125M), the chatbot answers user queries based on the uploaded document.
 The system processes text into chunks, embeds them, and retrieves relevant sections for context-aware responses.

 ## Installation